 “Leader?
 Follower?
 Dropout?
 Generally, I fall between leader and follower, depending on the situation.
-I’d probably be described as a beta wolf — I don’t want to be in charge, but I can be if no one else is able or willing to do the job.
+I don’t want to be in charge, but I can be if no one else is able or willing to do the job.

 “Enemies: Right now?
 No idea.
 That’s one advantage of living too long: your enemies all die off and leave you in peace until you get new ones.
 I imagine those marines hate me — I did attack one of their people, although it was in self-defense — but I don’t think they’d try to kill me or whatever.

 “Physical appearance: Right now, too thin.
 Gaunt, even.
 And pale.